f5devcentral/f5-agility-labs-cert/docs/class2/modules/module7.rst

 partitions.
 Note that user accounts are also a type of BIG-IP system object, and as such, reside in a partition named Users.
-(Although you are not required to group user accounts together in a separate partition, for security purposes F5 Networks highly recommends that you do so.)
+(Although you are not required to group user accounts together in a separate partition, for security purposes F5 highly recommends that you do so.)

 To continue with the example, each user account in partition Users has